samsarge/presenter-rails/README.md

 ```

 Note: This provides you with a getter method: #subject.
-You can use #subject to acces the model you passed in e.g.
+You can use #subject to acces the object you passed in when initializing the presenter.
+See below on how to do this.
 ```ruby
 # app/presenters/user_presenter
 def full_name